Navigation

 History is taught within the unit of Understanding the World within EYFS (Nursery and Reception) where your child is provided with opportunities to explore their own history and develop an understanding of time.

-In Key Stage 1 and Key Stage , your child will have a ‘history week’ each half term.
-This will support your child to engage in topics in depth to support a higher level of understanding.
+In Key Stage 1 and Key Stage 2 , your child will have a ‘history week’ each half term.
+This will support your child to engage in topics in depth to achieve a higher level of understanding.
 Our Curriculum is built from Chris Quigley’s Essentials and his Companions.

 The curriculum in KS1 and KS2 provides your child with opportunities to: